Skip to Content

 There’s the sentimental stuff—photos and emails—that your family may want as a remembrance of you, and the libraries of music and e-books, which may represent a considerable investment on your part.

 What can you do to ensure your family isn’t left with a virtual nightmare after your passing?
-Here are 3 tips to ensure asset protection when you’ve passed away:
+Here are 3 tips to ensure Asset Protection when you’ve passed away:

 1. Create a list of all of your accounts, including log-in names, passwords, and answers to any security questions.